nwon24/se/README.md

 # simple editor
-A simple text editor written in C
+A simple text editor written in C (in progress)